jenkinsci/java-client-api/README.md

 mvn -Prun-its clean verify
 ```

+There is also a separate project which contains [integration
+tests][integration-tests] which are running with a special version of Jenkins
+within a Docker container to check several aspects of the API which can't be
+covered by the usual integration tests.

 ## Release Notes

 You can find details about the different releases in the [Release Notes](https://github.com/RisingOak/jenkins-client/blob/master/ReleaseNotes.md).